 About the Convenors

-• Aina Tarabini is Associate Professor in the Department of Sociology of the Autonomous University of Barcelona and Researcher at the research centre GEPS (Globalisation, Education and Social Policy).
-Her research is concerned with the (re)production of social inequalities in the daily life of education systems, schools and students.
-She is particularly interested in the analysis of the processes of teaching and learning, the modes of pedagogic and curricular provision and the students’ identities, experiences and trajectories through the system.
-Overall, her research aims to connect the subjective, institutional and systemic dimensions of inequality with a qualitative-driven approach.
-From 2016 to 2020 she has been the principal researcher of the project 'Edupost16.
-The construction of post-16 educational opportunities.
-An analysis of post-compulsory educational transitions in urban settings'.
-Some of her recent books include: Tarabini, A. (2022) Educational Transitions and Social Justice.
-Understanding Upper Secondary School Choices in Urban Contexts (Policy Press).
-Tarabini, A. (2019) The Conditions for School Success Examining Educational Exclusion and Dropping Out (Palgrave); Tarabini, A. & Ingram.
+• Aina Tarabini is associate professor in the Department of Sociology of the Autonomous University of Barcelona and deputy director of the research centre GEPS – Globalisation, Education and Social Policy.
+Her research is concerned with the (re)production and transformation of social inequalities in the daily life of education systems, schools and students.
+She is particularly interested in the sociological analysis of the processes of teaching and learning, the modes of pedagogic and curricular provision and the students’ educational trajectories, experiences and identities, from a social justice perspective.
+Overall, her research connects the subjective, institutional and systemic dimensions of inequality with a qualitative-driven approach.
+In the last years, she has studied the global phenomena of Early School Leaving, which affects the most underprivileged students in the world.
+She has also been concerned with the study of upper-secondary educational transitions, which have been identified as critical in the reproduction of social inequalities (http://edupost16.es/en/).
+Nowadays, she is the PI of a competitive grant aiming to investigate the impact of curricular policies, pedagogical practices, and students’ social contexts in the construction of the learner identity through the articulation of different learning experiences and trajectories during secondary education (https://learnerproject.org/).
+Some of her recent books include: Tarabini, A. (2022).
+Educational Transitions and Social Justice: Understanding Upper Secondary School Choices in Urban Contexts (Policy Press); Tarabini, A. (2019) The Conditions for School Success: Examining Educational Exclusion and Dropping Out (Palgrave); Tarabini, A. & Ingram.
 N. (2018).
 Educational Choices, Transitions and Aspirations in Europe (Routledge).

 • Derron Wallace is an Assistant Professor of Sociology and Education at Brandeis University and Research Fellow at the Centre on the Dynamics of Ethnicity at the University of Manchester.
 He is a sociologist of race, ethnicity and education, with deep interests in race, ethnicity, empire and Bourdieusian social theory.
 He specializes in cross-national studies of structural and cultural inequalities in urban schools across global cities, focusing specifically on the experiences of Black youth.
 Wallace is the author of the new book, The Culture Trap: Ethnic Expectations and Unequal Schooling for Black Youth (Oxford University Press).
 His research has been supported by the US-UK Fulbright Commission, the Andrew W. Mellon Foundation, the National Academy of Education and the Spencer Foundation.
 Prior to his appointment as an assistant professor, Wallace worked as a community organizer in South London schools and policy analyst in East Africa and the Caribbean.